Home / Blog /

 The skills required to be a manager are different now.

 Managers have always been saddled with a dual responsibility—getting their own work done while also making sure that their direct reports know what’s expected of them, and have the right training and skills to achieve their goals.
-But now, in the wake of the pandemic, a social justice reckoning, global unrest, the Great Resignation/Reshuffle and more, managers are being additionally called upon to lead with empathy; to be able to have conversations about mental health with employees; and to help team members feel more connected and valued in the workplace.
-It’s a tall task.
+But today managers are being additionally called upon to lead with empathy; to be able to have conversations about mental health with employees; and to help team members feel more connected and valued in the workplace.
+And all of this is taking place against the backdrop of a challenging economic, political and social climate.

-So clearly manager burnout is a significant retention issue, and not just for the manager population.
-It stands to reason that employees who report to burned out managers may also decide to leave the company if they feel they are not being adequately managed and supported.
+But manager burnout is a significant retention issue for the rest of the organization, too.
+Employees who report to burned out, disengaged managers may also decide to leave the company if they feel they are not being adequately managed and supported.

-Here are several ideas for how organizations can focus on providing the support and care managers need to cope with burnout:
+Here are several ideas for how you can focus on providing the support and care managers need to cope with burnout:

 Don’t neglect managers’ own growth and development.